markedjs/marked/README.md

   should enhance performance even further, although, no lookaheads would be possible.
 - Add an explicit pretty printing and minification feature.

-I've still just begun to write this.
-I expect I will be updating it frequently.